 If you want to be the most confident and compelling speaker in any room, we can direct you to public programs, books to help you get started, and immediately useful tools right here on our site to help you polish your speaking style:

 - Sign up for public training programs where we will be teaching by clicking on the Upcoming Programs links in the sidebar.
-Throughout the year, we teach for the National Institute for Trial Advocacy, the Hillman Advocacy Program, the American Bar Association, and others who offer training for lawyers.
+Throughout the year, we teach for the National Institute for Trial Advocacy and the Hillman Advocacy Program who offer training for lawyers.
 Look for a date and topic that suits your needs, and sign up!
 We look forward to meeting you.

 - Ask your firm’s Professional Development department to contact us for in-house training.
 We conduct lawyer training courses at some of the world’s largest law firms, where we lecture, conduct small group sessions, and coach individual lawyers for trials, appeals, motions, and public presentations.
 We train everyone from the newest associate to the most seasoned partner.
 Whether you are looking for an introduction to professional speaking or an edge in an upcoming trial or appeal, we have training for you.